 No. You can always close your vested benefits account with VIAC.
-All securities will be sold on the next rebalancing day (on the first trading day of each month).
+All securities will be sold on the next weekly trading day on the following Tuesday.
 After the notice period of 31 days, you can transfer your vested benefits assets to another vested benefits foundation or new pension fund.
 This is free of charge with VIAC.

 Basically, any person over the age of 18 can open a relationship with VIAC.
 Of course, vested benefits assets must be available, which can be transferred to the VIAC vested benefits relationship.
 You may not make ongoing payments to the vested benefits account.